 Liquid wastes and waste water

-- All waste liquids such as radiator coolant should be collected for recycling or appropriate disposal at the transfer station.
+- Waste liquids, such as radiator coolant, should be collected for recycling or appropriate disposal at a Council Refuse and Recycle Centre.
 These coolants are harmful to the environment and should never be poured down a stormwater drain.
+More information available at Household Hazardous Waste.

-- Another suggestion for coolants is to use wide collection trays and allow the coolant to dry out in the sun over a period of time (but do not leave containers out during wet weather where they are likely to get tipped over or overflow).
-Powdered remnants can then be placed in the rubbish bin.
+- Use wide waste oil collection trays and allow the coolant to dry out in the sun over a period of time (do not leave containers out during wet weather where they are likely to get tipped over or overflow).
+Powdered remnants can be placed in the rubbish bin.

-- At home washing of cars should be conducted on grassed areas that do not drain to stormwater and all wash waters are not to flow into gutters, stormwater drains or nearby waterways.
+- At home washing of cars should be conducted on grassed areas that do not drain to stormwater.
+No wash water should flow into gutters, stormwater drains or nearby waterways.

 - Use a ground cover sheet during any maintenance or repair of a vehicle that is not performed in a mechanic's workshop.
 The sheet should be large enough to cover the whole ground area underneath the vehicle being worked on.

-- Use rags or absorbent material to clean up any spills on the cover sheet and dispose of these rags via a rubbish bin.
+- Use rags or absorbent material to clean up any spills on the cover sheet and dispose of these rags in a rubbish bin.
 A waste oil collection tray, large enough to collect the waste oil should be used during any oil change service.
-Waste oil should be collected in a container for recycling and taken to a transfer station.
+Waste oil should be collected in a container for recycling and taken to a Refuse and Recycle Centre.